Pasture: This is a piece of land on which forage crops grow.

 CLIMATIC FACTORS

-The type of climate in an area influences the type of vegetation in the particular area e.g sudan type of climate will favour the growth of grass and legume while equatorial climate does not.
-The elements of climate which affects the distribution of pastures are rainfall, wind, temperature, relative humidity etc.
+The type of climate in an area influences the type of vegetation in the particular area, e.g sudan Sudan-type of climate will favour the growth of grass and legume, while equatorial climate does not.
+The elements of climate which affect the distribution of pastures are rainfall, wind, temperature, relative humidity, etc.

 EDAPHIC FACTORS